🧬

 Common inquiries about the breed

-While they are calm indoors, their massive size makes them better suited for homes with ample space.
+While they are calm indoors, their massive size and need for space make them better suited for homes with yards.

 How much exercise does a Saint Bernard need?

-They require moderate daily walks to maintain muscle tone and joint health without overexerting their frames.
+They require moderate daily exercise to maintain muscle tone and joint health, but avoid strenuous activity in extreme heat.

 Do they drool a lot?

-Yes, the short-haired coat is easier to groom and does not trap debris as easily as the long-haired variety.
+Yes, the short-haired coat is easier to maintain than the long-haired variety, though they still shed significantly.

 View Official FCI Standard